menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Theodosia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Theodosia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Theodosia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Theodosia does not have a public transit system used by locals to get to and from work.

 Theodosia ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.50% of people over 25 have a college degree.